AlexisMasseron/copyrightly.io/README.md

     ✓ should fail when trying to re-initialize it
 ```

-Finally, the *Manifestations* contract uses the *ExpirableLib* library, detailed next, to make it possible to
+Finally, the *Manifestations* contract uses the *ExpirableLib* and *Evidencable* libraries, detailed next, to make
-overwrite manifestations have not received any authorship evidence before an expiry time.
-The test validates that
+it possible to overwrite manifestations have not received any authorship evidence before an expiry time.
+The test validates that a manifestation can be re-registered after it has expired, but only if it hasn't
+received any authorship evidence.

-a manifestation can be re-registered after it has expired.
-A new version of the Manifestations contract is deployed
+To do so, a new version of the Manifestations contract is deployed with a time to expiry of 2 seconds.
-with a time to expiry of 2 seconds.
-Re-registration is possible just after more than 2 seconds.
+Re-registration is possible just after more than 2 seconds, but just if no evidence has been added.

 [manifestations_expirable.test.js](test/manifestations_expirable.test.js)
 ```
   Contract: Manifestations - Expirable
-    ✓ should re-register just when already expired (3266ms)
+    ✓ should re-register just when already expired (3266ms) ✓ shouldn't expire if manifestation with evidences (3138ms)
 ```

-The output of the tests should end with the following statement about all 17 being successfully:
+The output of the tests should end with the following statement about all 18 being successfully:

 ```
-  17 passing (6s)
+  18 passing (11s)
 ```

 ### [Evidences](contracts/Evidences.sol) Contract